kudashevs/laravel-share-buttons/README.md

 ### Global options (main parameters)

-Every time a chaining method is called it takes several arguments, including a page URL (it depends on the exact method), a page title, and an array of options.
-These are global options that will be used to form the visual representation and URLs of share buttons.
-They will be applied to every element during processing.
-These options include:
+Every time a chaining method is called it accepts several arguments, including a page URL (depending on the method), a page title, and an array of options.
+These options are global because they change the representation of all share buttons.
+These options are:
 ```
 'block_prefix' => 'tag'          # Sets a share buttons block prefix (default is <div id="social-buttons">)
 'block_suffix' => 'tag'          # Sets a share buttons block suffix (default is </div>)